blandger/mielophone/README.md

 ## Linux
 Console app should be run with 'sudo' privileges now
-### Some packages to install

-How to check if BLE devices are present on PC, output peripherals https://unix.stackexchange.com/questions/96106/bluetooth-le-scan-as-non-root
+You can check if any BLE devices are present on PC, output peripherals to console like: https://unix.stackexchange.com/questions/96106/bluetooth-le-scan-as-non-root
 > sudo apt-get install libcap2-bin

+### Packages to install
+> sudo apt-get install clang